TakashiTools/TakashiBackend/README.md

 ---

+> **Note:** This is a **reference implementation** showcasing the core architecture and API design.
+The production deployment includes additional infrastructure components, advanced caching layers, enhanced security features, and proprietary analytics engines not included in this open-source version.

+---

 ## Overview

 TAKASHI is a high-performance, production-ready backend service that aggregates cryptocurrency market data from leading exchanges (Binance, Bybit, Hyperliquid) behind a single, normalized API interface.
 Built with FastAPI and modern async Python, it provides both REST endpoints for historical data and WebSocket streams for real-time updates.